-Every year, on 30 and 31 January, artists and craftsmen from Valle d’Aosta proudly display their works along the streets of Aosta town centre.
+Every year artists and craftsmen from Valle d’Aosta proudly display their works along the streets of Aosta town centre.

 In the Middle Ages, the Fair took place in the “Borgo di Aosta”, the area surrounding the Collegiate Church that bears the name of Sant’Orso.
 Legend has it that it all began opposite the church, where the Saint, who lived earlier than the 9th century, apparently used to help the poor by giving out clothes and “sabot”, the typical wooden clogs visitors can still find at the Fair today.
 These days the whole of the town centre is involved in the event, which takes place both inside and outside the Roman walls.